ssimono/cistsaver/README.md

 Configuration
 -------------

-Some settings can be tuned on the settings form that opens when you click on the main clock.
-As fo now, this is not persisted, so a page refresh will reset to the defaults.
+Some settings can be tuned on the form that opens when you click on the main clock.